dermotduffy/frigate-hass-card/docs/usage/casting.md

 ![image](https://github.com/user-attachments/assets/67f0e145-df05-412a-8c6d-897feb5439d2)

-Within that dashboard, create an `office` view and finally within that view you can place the Frigate card configured for that camera for a proper full-screen casting experience:
+Within that dashboard, create an `office` view and finally within that view you can place the Advanced Camera Card configured for that camera for a proper full-screen casting experience:

 ```yaml
 views: